Stocks slip on Wall Street with eyes on Ukraine crisis

-Stocks fell in morning trading on Wall Street Monday as investors watch the developing situation in Ukraine as Russia amasses troops on the border.
+Stocks edged lower in afternoon trading on Wall Street Monday as investors watch the developing situation in Ukraine as Russia amasses troops on the border.

 Health care companies and banks were among the biggest weights dragging the market lower.
-Pfizer shed 3.3% and Citigroup fell 1.4%.
+Pfizer fell 2.2% and Moderna slid 12.5%.
+Citigroup fell 0.8%.

+Gains from big technology companies helped temper losses elsewhere in the market.
+Chipmaker Nvidia rose 1.5%.

 Bond yields rose.
 The yield on the 10-year Treasury rose to 2% from 1.94% late Friday.